MariaKorshunova/42_FdF/README.md

 - [X] Your program has to display the image in a window
 - [X] Pressing ESC must close the window and quit the program in a clean way
 - [X] Clicking on the cross on the window’s frame must close the window and quit the program in a clean way

 	void mlx_hook(mlx_win_list_t *win_ptr, int x_event, int x_mask, int (*f)(), void *param)

-## Current problems
-- [ ] Zoom in case large altitude changes
-- [ ] Memory leak protection for minilibx fubctions
-- [ ] Destroy image for protect memory leaks
-- [ ] The management of your window must remain smooth (changing to another window, minimizing, and so forth).